This is a traditional recipe for stuffed vegetables. Mostly a summer dish, this gemista is healthy, vegan, gluten-free, and low in fat.

 Greek stuffed vegetables are not just vegetables stuffed with rice.
 This would not be interesting at all!
 The traditional recipe uses a lot of green herbs, spices, the juice from the tomatoes, and the flesh from the emptied vegetables to create a very flavorful, fresh and light dish.
 In most cases, though not by everybody, some raisins and roasted pine nuts are also used.
 If you have some, use them since they add extra depth and richness to the dish.

-The general rule when making stuffed vegetables is to use about one and a half tablespoon rice for every vegetable.
+- The general rule when making stuffed vegetables is to use about 2 tablespoons rice for every vegetable.

 - 10 large vegetables (4 tomatoes, 3 sweet green peppers, 2 sweet red peppers, 1 eggplant)

 - ¼ cup olive oil